 - Impressions: Total number of times your post has been seen, if one accounts views it 2 times, then that will add 2 to your impressions.

 The discovery section also gives you a small insights as to where your post had the most impressions.
-Are you using lots of hashtags?
+Are you using Instagram hashtags on your posts?
 Then you will get a bunch of impressions under the hashtags row.
 Usually (if you have a decent following) the main place your post will get impressions from is “Home”.

 If you choose to promote your post, you’ll be able to see additional metrics related to the paid promotion so you can determine which percent came organically and which were from a paid promotion.

 Instagram also offers a overview of all of your Instagram posts which can be found by going to your profile, opening the menu and clicking “insights”.